matante/BetweenTheoryAndPracticeEX2-Front/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 kindly note that React gives a warning (not an error) for using old version of react.

-kindly note that React gives a warning (not an error) for using default value in select form. according to react support, this can be ignored.